JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_12/diff_eq.md

 ![](Comparison.svg)

-We see that all solutions are the same with the exception of the linear approximation.
+We see that all solutions are the same except for the linear approximation.

 ## Lorenz system

-[Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) is a prime example of the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) in the chaos theory.
-There, a small changes in the initial conditions results in large changes after a long time.
+The [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) is a prime example of the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) in the chaos theory.
+There, small changes in the initial conditions result in large changes in the solution.
 This effect was first described in 1961 during work on weather modelling.

-The three-dimensional Lorenz system is described by the set of equations
+The following equations describe the three-dimensional Lorenz system:

 ```math
 \begin{aligned}
 \frac{\partial x}{\partial t} &= \sigma (y - x), \\